The WWF is run at a local level by the following offices...

 - Finland

-Seafood is one of the most traded food commodities worldwide.
-With the human population more than doubling since the 1960s, the amount of seafood consumed per year has also doubled.
-Unfortunately, wild-capture fisheries have been unable to keep up.
+Seafood is one of the most traded food commodities globally.
+As the human population has more than doubled since the 1960s, the annual consumption of seafood has also doubled.
+Since the global COVID-19 pandemic, seafood consumption has rapidly increased by 19%, and it is predicted to continue growing due to its accessibility and affordability.

-WWF works to drive positive change across the full spectrum of the seafood supply chain from the fisheries and seafood suppliers to consumers.
+The Southern African Sustainable Seafood Initiative (WWF-SASSI) focuses on promoting positive change across the full spectrum of the seafood supply chain, from fisheries to seafood suppliers and consumers.

-From those who catch fish at sea to those of us who enjoy eating seafood in its many forms, we work with fishers and fishing crew, big corporate CEOs and sustainability managers, plus chefs, hotel school students, restaurant staff and ocean-loving citizens.
+From those who catch fish at sea to those who enjoy eating seafood, we work with scientists, fishers, corporates, sustainability and procurement managers, chefs, hotel and culinary school students, restaurant staff and ocean-loving citizens.

-The beginnings of consumer awareness around sustainability of seafood started in 2004.
-Soon after in 2005, WWF’s Southern African Sustainable Seafood Initiative (SASSI) launched.
-This was South Africa’s first consumer guide, a list showing the science-based status of different species of seafood using an easy to understand traffic light system of red, orange or green.
+The beginnings of consumer awareness around the sustainability of seafood started in 2004.
+Soon after in 2005, WWF-SASSI was launched.
+This was South Africa’s first consumer guide, a list showing the science-based status of different species of seafood using an easy-to-understand traffic light system of red, orange, or green.

-By 2008, WWF realised there was an opportunity to work with the seafood retailers to shift the procuring of seafood.
-To turn the tide on irresponsible ocean harvesting, WWF started the voluntary Retailer/Supplier Participation Scheme to support seafood traders, as well as fisheries and fish farms.
+By 2008, WWF realised there was an opportunity to work with the seafood retailers to shift seafood procurement practices.
+To turn the tide on irresponsible ocean harvesting, WWF started the voluntary Retailer/Supplier Participation Scheme to support seafood traders, fisheries and fish farms.

 -